ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 Indicator Interface 1
 ---------------------
-The first interface is for type specific access.
-This interface allows for passing all the data in the method call or only the required fields with optional fields being set via property setters.
-All metadata (e.g., Attributes, Security Labels, and Tags) can be added to the indicator instance directly.
+The first interface is for type-specific access.
+This interface allows for passing of all the data in the method call or of only the required fields, with optional fields being set via property setters.
+All metadata (e.g., Attributes, Security Labels, and Tags) can be added to the Indicator instance directly.

 .. code-block:: python
     :linenos: